The future of m-commerce

-Connectivity can also play a part, as although networks are far faster and more stable than they were five years ago, it's not always a certainty that you'll have a reliable connection.
+Connectivity can also play a part, as although networks are far faster and more stable than they were five years ago thanks to the arrival of 4G and 5G, it's not always a certainty that you'll have a reliable connection.
 There's nothing worse than spending an hour picking the right item, only for your connection to drop as you go to the checkout.
 It's a frustrating experience that often results in users deciding to hold off on making the actual purchase until they're home.

 Users are also generally less comfortable with the idea of entering payment details into a mobile device.
 Despite improvement to mobile OS security over the years, there's still a perception that mobile devices are less secure than their desktop counterparts.

-Smartphone manufacturers are already starting to address many of these problems, introducing the technologies to make transactions more secure, including fingerprint readers that protect devices from unauthorised access.
+Smartphone manufacturers are already addressing many of these problems, introducing technologies to make transactions more secure, including fingerprint readers that protect devices from unauthorised access.

 Retailers are starting to make the experience better too, by introducing apps that have been designed from the ground up to provide a more seamless experience compared to a mobile web store.